TMS for PTSD and High Blood Pressure

 The trial information does not specify if you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of the treatment TMS for PTSD and high blood pressure?
+What prior data suggests that TMS is safe for treating PTSD and high blood pressure?

-How is TMS treatment different from other treatments for PTSD and high blood pressure?
+What evidence suggests that TMS might be an effective treatment for PTSD and high blood pressure?

 This trial is for English-speaking women aged 18-44 who have PTSD with a PCL-5 score over 33 and diagnosed high blood pressure.
 They must also show signs of depression (PHQ9 score >5) and be in stable psychiatric treatment.